Correct Problems from Prior Surgery in the Philadelphia Area

 Change Implant Size/Shape

 If you have been diagnosed with capsular contracture, Dr. Chapin, a nationally recognized breast implant consultant, can help correct this issue.
-Depending on the degree of your capsular contracture Dr. Chapin will recommend medical or surgical treatment for the problem.
+Depending on the degree of your capsular contracture, Dr. Chapin will recommend medical or surgical treatment for the problem.
 Many cases of capsular contracture are quite subtle, and can simply be observed for progression over time.
-It is possible that Dr. Chapin may recommend surgical therapy, which may consist of implant exchange and removal of the scar tissue, also known as capsulectomy.
+It is possible that Dr. Chapin may recommend surgery, which may consist of implant exchange and removal of the scar tissue, also known as capsulectomy.

 “Rippling” is used to describe irregularities of the implant surface that can be visible or felt through the skin.
 This complication can be caused from thinning of the tissue covering the implant, a saline implant that is under filled or overfilled, the placement of the implant, or a combination of factors.

-When a breast implant ruptures the patient may experience a variety of symptoms depending on the type of implant that has ruptured.
-If you have experienced a rupture Dr. Chapin, will be able to provide you with the most advanced options to achieve optimal results.
+When a breast implant ruptures, the patient may experience a variety of symptoms, depending on the type of implant.
+If you have experienced a rupture, Dr. Chapin will be able to provide you with the most advanced options to achieve optimal results.
 Below are the three scenarios of ruptured implants based on the type of implant:

 “Double bubble” is used to describe a specific type of breast augmentation complication following surgery.
 Double bubble occurs when an implant drops down behind the natural fold (inframammary crease), causing a second bulge below the natural crease of the breast.
 This migration creates an unnatural line across the bottom (lower pole) of the breast that is particularly visible when the arms are lifted above the head.